COVID-19: travel health notice for all travellers

 Use taxis and minibuses with yellow registration plates, which denote compliance with Land Transport Authority regulations.
 Unlicensed minibuses may not be insured.
 Do not share taxis with strangers.

-Travel by boat or ferries on coastal waters and inter-island trips should be undertaken only with a reputable tour company.
-If you are contemplating sea journeys, contact the Meteorological Office (tel.: 23401) or consult the Fiji Meteorological Service for weather reports.
+Travel by boat or ferry on coastal waters and inter-island trips should be undertaken only with a reputable tour company.
+If you are contemplating sea journeys, check weather reports before heading out.

 General safety information